My Child Was Injured At School – Can I Sue?

 In short, there is no firm and fast rule about when you can sue a school if your child is injured.
 The facts of the case will be critical.
 Schools need to provide adequate supervision and need to act promptly when confronted with bullying allegations.
 However, the courts recognise that schools are not army barracks or prisons.
 Kids will push boundaries and some accidents are just accidents.

 TGB is South Australia’s largest injury law firm.
-Contact Mal on (08) 8250 6668 for a free first interview.
-TGB may be able to assist people in South Australia or Western Australia only.
+For legal assistance or further information contact Mal Byrne for a free first interview.

 CASE STUDY: Bullying victim awarded compensation